rootstrap/blog/content/Setting Up Firebase on Android- Amaury Ricardo.md

 ### What can we do with Firebase?

-Firebase provides a lot of tools that we will talk about in next posts but resuming Firebase allow as to:
+Firebase provides a lot of tools that we will talk about in next posts.
+Some of them are:
 - Push notifications
 - Analytics
 - A/B Testing